abdullahqaisar/abdullahqaisar/README.md

 ## :sassy_man:  About me
-- :school: I am a `Final Year` student at Air University, Islamabad
+- :school: I am a `Final Year` student at Air University, Islamabad.
 - :trophy: `CodeAir 1.0` Winner
 - :thinking: I’m currently open for: `An Intern` or a new `job opportunity`, this is [MY RESUME](https://drive.google.com/file/d/10u02MSLhJmh5basUPHA8OtD_GVpNS91O/view?usp=sharing).
 - :nerd_face: Always `eager to learn`